The Mentorship Blog | Mentor Collective

 On May 5th, we hosted Dr. Dickson, Assistant Director of Student Engagement Lisa Des Jardins, and UCR mentor Karina Patel to discuss how structured peer mentorship with Mentor Collective went from emergency pandemic response to a student voice intelligence engine.

-Watch the full webinar or read key learnings from the event below.
+Read the key learnings from the event below.

 About The Campus Collective Programs: